GROUND REGULATIONS FOR MATCHES AT HEADINGLEY CRICKET GROUND

 2 All matches will be played in accordance with the rules and regulations of The England & Wales Cricket Board (ECB) and The International Cricket Council (ICC) and their respective Laws of the Game

-4 Refund terms and conditions for matches played under the auspices of the ECB and ICC can be found on the reverse of the admission tickets.
+4 Refund terms and conditions for matches played under the auspices of the ECB and ICC can be found on the reverse of the admission tickets or on the website www.yorkshireccc.com .
 Terms and conditions must be strictly adhered to.

 5 The Stadium Management reserves the right to refuse admission to or eject from the Ground:- a) any person dressed in a manner which is i) considered inappropriate, offensive or distasteful; ii) considered dangerous either to their own safety or the safety of other spectators; iii) considered an obstruction to the view of other spectators; b) any person who refuses to be searched (including bags) upon entry to the Ground/inside; c) any person whose behaviour is deemed a source of danger or annoyance to other spectators